oasisprotocol/docs/docs/node/mainnet/eden-upgrade.md

 10. (only Rosetta Gateway operators) Replace old version of Oasis Rosetta Gateway with version [2.6.0][rosetta-gw-2.6.0].

+11. (only Emerald paratime operators) Upgrade Emerald to version 11.0.0.

-11. Start your node and re-enable auto-starting via your process manager.
+12. Start your node and re-enable auto-starting via your process manager.

 [Oasis CLI]: ../../general/manage-tokens/cli/README.md
 [Import your keys into the wallet]: ../../general/manage-tokens/cli/wallet.md#import-file